 Bullying, intimidation, harassment, physical abuse, put-downs, exclusion, or discrimination, by gender, ethnicity, religion, sexual orientation, or wealth/status will not be tolerated.
 Exclusive relationships within the group are not supported.

-This includes but is not limited to: Tattoos, piercings, or body modification; sexual relationships inside or outside the group; viewing pornography; driving or being a passenger on a motorbike; leaving the group or group accommodation without notifying anyone of your intentions or whereabouts.
-Staying away from the group accommodation is not permitted.
+This includes but is not limited to: Tattoos, piercings, or body modification; Sexual relationships inside or outside the group; Viewing pornography; Driving a motorized vehicle or vessel, or being a passenger on a motorbike; Possession or purchase of any weapon - students may bring one folding-blade pocket knife with a blade length of max 3in; Leaving the group or group accommodation without notifying anyone of your intentions or whereabouts; Being out at night after a set check-in time; Staying away from the group accommodation overnight is not permitted.

 Nothing is more important to your overall program experience than you.
 Your attitude and ownership of your own experience is instrumental to your overall enjoyment of the program.
 If you approach the program with enthusiasm and an open mind, you will gain a lot more from the whole experience.

 We expect students to engage in all program activities and experiences, and to be open to learning and challenging their ideas and assumptions.
 The program will be as much about the inner journey of personal growth and learning about yourself, as it is about what you will experience in the outer physical journey.

 Our programs are a shared group experience.
 We expect you to join the program with an open mind, and a willingness to work together with your group mates, and support each other, to make the program an incredible experience for the whole group.
 We expect students to be good ethical bystanders, attending to the well-being of all group members (E.g. Taking appropriate action when other group members put themselves at risk – including breaking program rules).